-4.7.1 Interception Procedure
+4.7.1 Air to Air Interception Procedure

-The intercepting side declares the interception when an enemy unit enters a hex within range.
+The intercepting side declares the interception when an enemy unit enters a hex within range (ATPO 1/2 range or 2 hexes).
 The enemy unit must immediately cease moving until the interception and subsequent combat are resolved.